Japanese Public Key Infrastructure (JPKI)

 For inquiries about this service, please contact:

-*Please select "Basics 4 Information Provision Services" in the question "5.
-Please select the details of your inquiry" in the form.
+*Please select "Basic 4 Information Provision Services" in the question of "5.
+Please select the inquiry content" in the form.

 6.2.
-Installation of My Number Card functions (electronic certification) on smartphones (starting May 11, 2023)
+Equipping smartphones with the My Number Card function (electronic certification) (started on May 11, 2023)

-By incorporating the functions of the My Number Card electronic certification into a smartphone, it is now possible to apply for and use various My Number Card services anytime and anywhere with just one smartphone, without having to carry My Number Card.
+By installing My Number Card electronic certification functions on smartphones, users can subscribe to and use a variety of My Number Card services anytime and anywhere with just one smartphone, without having to carry a My Number Card.

-Details are provided below.
+Details are listed below.
 Please refer to them when considering the use of this service.
 We will continue to expand the information in the future.

-- Study group on smartphone installation of My Number Card functions
+- Study Group on Installation of My Number Card Functions on Smartphones

 7.1.
 Frequently Asked Questions

-Please refer to the following page for Frequently Asked Questions (FAQ).
+Please refer to the following pages for frequently asked questions.

 7.2.1.
 My Number Card in general

-For inquiries about My Number Card in general, please check the inquiry about My Number System.
+For inquiries about My Number Card in general, please visit for inquiries about My Number System.

 7.2.
 2. Introduction of Japanese Public Key Infrastructure

-For the introduction of the Japanese Public Key Infrastructure, please inquire from the [Digital Agency] My Number Card (Japanese Public Key Infrastructure) Usage Inquiry Form .
+For information on the introduction of the Japanese Public Key Infrastructure, please contact via the inquiry form for the use of the [Digital Agency] My Number Card (Japanese Public Key Infrastructure).

 7.2.3.
-Certification by the competent minister in Japanese Public Key Infrastructure
+Approval by the competent minister for Japanese Public Key Infrastructure

-Please send an e-mail to the following address.
+Please send an inquiry to the following address.

-When you send an e-mail, please fill in the two e-mail addresses, Digital Agency and Ministry of Internal Affairs and Communications, and send the e-mail.
+When you send an e-mail to us, please send it to the two e-mail addresses in Digital Agency and Ministry of Internal Affairs and Communications which are written in the e-mail contents.

 - Send To